tethysplatform/tethys/docs/contribute/code.rst

 Coding Principles
 =================

-This section provides high-level explanations of the design, implementation, and motivations of various parts of Tethys Platform.
-It best used as a primer for understanding specific areas of the code you plan to work on.
+Learn the high-level explanations of the design, implementation, and motivations of various parts of Tethys Platform.
+This guide is best used as a primer for understanding specific areas of the code you plan to work on.
 For instance, if you are interested in adding a new backend for the Tethys Jobs API, you should review the Tethys Jobs documentation to learn how the current backends are implemented.

 .. toctree::
    :maxdepth: 2